tuohybuoy/BI_Guardrails_Project/README.md

 ### Use Cases

 The tool can help investigate questions like these:
-* Does Sociology award significantly more As than other subjects, and does Chemistry award significantly less?
+* Does Chemistry award significantly fewer grades than other subjects?
 * If a subject awards fewer As, does it necessarily award more Ds and Fs?
 * Within Chemistry, do 100-level or 200-level courses award more As than average?
-* Has there been significant grade inflation over time within Chemistry courses?
+* Has Chemistry experienced significant grade inflation over time?

 Any Business Intelligence tool can help explore these questions.
 The Percentage Bar Chart adds value by indicating the size of differences that are likely to be non-random within a specified degree of confidence.
 This helps users focus on the differences that are more likely to be meaningful.